 Most of the developers which funded their projects outside Proinfa have taken CDM as decisive factor for completing their projects.

-Additionally, the Brazilian government has stated that the projects under the Proinfa will also be eligible to participate in the CDM, the legislation that created the program took into account possible revenues from the CDM in order to proceed with its activities.
+Therefore, to the best of our knowledge the vast majority of similar projects being developed in the country are participating in the Proinfa Program and not in the CDM.
+Nevertheless, there is no official restraint for projects derived from public policies to participate in the CDM.